-- Risk assessments are carried out by this school prior to any out-of-school visit and medical conditions are considered during this process.
-Factors this school considers include: how all pupils will be able to access the activities proposed, how routine and emergency medication will be stored and administered, and where help can be obtained in an emergency. - This school understands that there may be additional medication, equipment or other factors to consider when planning residential visits.
-This school considers additional medication and facilities that are normally available at school. - Risk assessments are carried out before pupils start any work experience or off-site educational placement.
-It is this school's responsibility to ensure that the placement is suitable, including travel to and from the venue for the pupil.
+- Risk assessments are carried out by the school prior to any out-of-school visit and medical conditions are considered during this process.
+Factors considered include: how pupils will be able to access the activities proposed, how routine and emergency medication will be stored and administered, and where help can be obtained in an emergency. - Woodloes School understands that there may be additional medication, equipment or other factors to consider when planning residential visits.
+The school considers additional medication and facilities that are normally available at school. - Risk assessments are carried out before pupils start any work experience or off-site educational placement.
+It is the school's responsibility to ensure that the placement is suitable, including travel to and from the venue for the pupil.
 Permission is sought from the pupil and their parents before any medical information is shared with an employer or other education provider.